 Glucosamine is an amino sugar, which naturally forms in the human body via glucose molecules.
 Within the body, glucosamine is naturally located within the synovial fluid surrounding your joints, as well as muscle cartilage, which helps to keep the joints lubricated and cushioned.
-Glucosamine is one of the most popular general health supplements in the world, and it is renowned for its ability to improve joint health and function.
+Glucosamine is a very popular general health supplement, as it is renowned for its ability to improve joint health and function.

 Promotes Healthy Joints

 Glucosamine functions as a building block for connective tissue within the body.
 The more connective tissue that is available, the stronger and healthier the joints become.
 Glucosamine is also naturally present in synovial fluid surrounding the joints, and the more fluid there is, the better lubricated the joints become.
 This helps to reduce joint pain and discomfort, plus it can prevent joint issues such as arthritis, osteoporosis, and tendinitis, later on in life.

 Glucosamine, like MSM, also plays a key role in collagen production.
 Glucosamine has been found to act as a catalyst for the synthesis of GAGS, or Glycosaminoglycans.
 These function as the core of the bone matrix and collagen within the body, so again, the more collagen that is present, the better.

 To conclude, neither is better than the other because both supplements provide unique health benefits for the human body and both function differently.
 In actual fact, numerous studies have actually found that stacking MSM with Glucosamine, can be more effective in regards to joint health, than taking one or the other, by itself.